iguessthislldo/opendds-devguide-converter/devguide/conditions_and_listeners.rst

 When a plain communication status changes, OpenDDS invokes the most specific relevant listener operation.
 This means, for example, that a data reader’s listener would take precedence over the subscriber’s listener for statuses related to the data reader.

+A common “gotcha” when using ``set_listener`` is that the listener is not invoked immediately.
+Instead, the listener will be invoked for the next status change.
+Consequently, usages of ``set_listener`` should 1) invoke the listener manually after calling ``set_listener`` and 2) ensure that the listener methods are thread safe.

 The following sections define the different listener interfaces.
 For more details on the individual statuses, see :ref:`Communication Status Types`.